Storage

 The full commissioning of the 50 megawatt (MW, 400 megawatt-hour (MWh) Limondale battery next to the solar farm of the same name in the south-west of NSW represents a significant milestone for the Australia grid.

-The project defied predictions that batteries would be limited to shorter storage periods, and was the flag bearer for the technology when it was announced as the sole winner of the first tender for long duration storage in Australia.
+The project defied predictions that batteries would be limited to shorter storage periods, and was the flag bearer for the technology when it was announced as the sole winner of an underwriting agreement in the first tender for long duration storage in Australia.

-Another 10 eight-hour battery projects have won contracts under the state’s long duration storage tenders since then, with the scale increasing almost ten-fold and the storage duration has also grown even longer.
+Since Limondale’s tender win, another 10 eight-hour battery projects have won contracts under the state’s long duration storage tenders, with the scale increasing almost ten-fold and the storage duration has also grown even longer.

 The biggest winner to date is Neoen’s 330 MW, 3,500 MWh Great Western battery boasts more than 10 hours of notional storage.